gsakul21/Bank-API/README.md

 ## Design considerations

 In conceptualizing and developing the service, a focus was placed on delivering both functionality and a robust architecture, emphasizing reliability, scalability, and performance.
+As such, the language of choice to build something like this was Java, as it does great with enterprise applications.
+Additionally, to manage versioning and packages, Apache Maven was incorporated as well.
 To achieve these goals, Spring Boot was selected as the framework of choice, renowned for its ability to simplify web service development and abstract tedious tasks like server setup and routing, allowing a concentration on higher-level features.

 Embracing a layered design pattern played a crucial role in ensuring scalability and maintainability.
 A modified Model-View-Controller (MVC) approach was adopted, with distinct controller, service, and repository layers, enabling clear separation of concerns and establishing a foundation for seamless integration of future enhancements.